dxogrp/cvxgenrust/README.md

-# cvxgenrust
+# CvxGenRust

 `cvxgenrust` generates a Rust crate from a parameterized CVXPY problem.
-The generated crate reconstructs Clarabel canonical data and can be used from both Rust and Python.
+The generated crate reconstructs [Clarabel](https://clarabel.org/stable/) canonical data and can be used from both Rust and Python.